 - Operates by their own rules

 - Fails to account for trust assets

 - Cannot act right due to mental incapacity

 If a successor trustee to your parent’s trust is acting in any of the above ways, you may have a renegade trustee on your hands and most likely have grounds to have this person removed.
 However, time is of the essence.
 You can ask the court to remove this trustee due to breach of fiduciary duties.

-Trust beneficiaries who need help removing a trustee should call the Law Offices of Shane Smith at (770) 487-8999 for a complimentary consultation with a Georgia estate planning lawyer today.
+Trust beneficiaries who need help removing a trustee should call Shane Smith Law at (770) 487-8999 for a complimentary consultation with a Georgia estate planning lawyer today.